 A Preterist Interpretation and Commentary of Revelation 22:15: The Earthly and Heavenly Fulfillment of v.
 15 . . .

-Recall that the new Jerusalem is the Christian church and thus by extension the Christianized Jerusalem that was on earth during the thousand years between the Jewish War and the Crusades in addition to the Jerusalem that is in heaven.
-That being said, the sinners who are outside the new Jerusalem that are referred to in v.
+Recall that the New Jerusalem is the reign of the Christian church in heaven and earth.
+This Christian reign on earth manifested itself quite literally when Jerusalem grew to be ruled and settled almost exclusively by Christians during the thousand years between the Jewish War and the Crusades.
+That being said, the sinners who are outside the New Jerusalem who are referred to in v.
 15 are those who are outside of the church as well as those consigned to outer darkness in the afterlife.

 Revelation 22:16 Preterist Commentary: What is the Significance of the Morning Star?

-First century Romans believed the greater one’s status on earth, the brighter the star their spirit would become in the heavens.2 Here Jesus identifies himself as the morning star.
+First century Romans believed the greater one’s status on earth, the brighter the star their spirit would become in the heavens.7 Here Jesus identifies Himself as the morning star.
 Possibly the same star that guided the magi to His birthplace in Bethlehem, this star is an apt symbol for the resurrected Christ.
 Survivors of clinical death who have had near-death experiences (NDE’s) have often reported that spirits will illuminate in direct proportion to their righteousness.
-Thus spirits in heaven will shine brighter than those in lower dimensions with spirits in hell being almost completely black.
-The fact that Jesus is the morning star, the brightest star in the sky, is an appropriate symbol of his status as the light of the world.
+Thus spirits in heaven will shine brighter than those in lower dimensions with spirits in hell resembling shadows.
+The fact that Jesus is the morning star, the brightest star in the sky, is an appropriate symbol of His status as the light of the world.
 Living a life free of sin, Christ shines brightest of all.

 A Preterist View and Commentary of Revelation 22:14: Adam is “Everyman.”

 According to v.
-14, only those whose robes have been washed clean by the water of the Holy Spirit are permitted to eat from the tree of life.3 The significance of this verse reverberates back to Genesis 2 and 3.
+14, only those whose robes have been washed clean by the water of the Holy Spirit are permitted to eat from the tree of life.8 The significance of this verse reverberates back to Genesis 2 and 3.
 Here Adam and Eve disobey God by eating from the tree of the knowledge of good and evil and as a result are expelled from the Garden of Eden.
 No longer able to partake of the tree of life, they eventually die.
 Interestingly, Adam is not a proper ancient Hebrew name.
 It is an English rendition of the Hebrew adham, a word meaning mankind.
-Adam is Everyman.
-And his, is everyone’s story.4 The punishment for sin is death; and like Adam, all men die.
-The rest of the Bible charts the story of mankind’s redemption.
-In the New Testament, humanity is offered freedom from sin; and in the last two chapters of the Bible, the saints are once again permitted to eat from the tree of life.
+Adam is an Everyman figure.9 The punishment for sin is death; and like Adam, men die.
+The rest of the Bible charts the story of redemption.
+In the New Testament, the offspring of Adam are offered freedom from sin; and in the last two chapters of the Bible, the saints are once again permitted to eat from the tree of life.

-The Bible begins with the Garden of Eden and ends with the new Jerusalem, the pages in between chart mankind’s pursuit of their creator.
-The fall of Adam and Eve in Genesis 2 and 3 is also our story.
+The Bible begins with Adam and Eve’s expulsion form the Garden of Eden and ends with the new Jerusalem, the pages in between chart the return to God and the Garden.
+I believe the fall of Adam and Eve in Genesis 2 and 3 is also our story.
 Through the wisdom recorded in the pages of the Bible, we are given the knowledge we need to erase the curse by faith in Christ and by doing so escape its penalty: passing from death to life on our journey to God in the new Jerusalem.